aboublini/Thesis-Gendered-UI-UX-Design-Data-Analysis/README.md

   of various design aspects (using a five-point Likert scale) and participants’ design preferences among the versions.
 Therefore, this notebook presents the analysis of all the answers collected and contains:
   <ul>
-    <li>An inspection of participants’ demographic characteristics.</li>
+    <li>An inspection of participants demographic characteristics.</li>
-    <li>A visualization of participants’ preferences among various design aspects per version.</li>
+    <li>A visualization of participants preferences among various design aspects per version.</li>
-    <li>A visualization of participants’ ratings per version and its corresponding design aspects.</li>
+    <li>A visualization of participants ratings per version and its corresponding design aspects.</li>
     <li>A statistical significance testing of numeric data (by conducting Welch’s t-test).</li>
     <li>A statistical hypothesis testing for independence between categorical variables (by conducting Pearson’s chi square test).</li>
   </ul>